 This guideline also details the information that a TNSP must provide:

-when seeking the approval of the AER to pass through a positive pass through amount or a negative pass through amount, in accordance with clause 6A.17.2(f) of the NER

 under clauses 6A.17.2(g) and 6A.17.2(h) of the NER relating to a reduction in prices under clause 6A.26.2(b) of the NER and cost allocation among TNSPs.

 This guideline stipulates the minimum information disclosure requirements of the AER under clause 6A.17 of the NER.
 The obligation of a TNSP to comply with this guideline: